timbenniks/timbenniks-components/README.md

-# Nuxt Layer Starter
+# Nuxt Layer for Tim Benniks' Components

-Create Nuxt extendable layer with this GitHub template.
+This is a Nuxt extendable layer with all Tim's components.
+These can be used in multiple projects.

 ## Setup